heykayla/my-writing/Tutorials/dev.to_tutorial.md

 # How to Create and Customize Your DEV Account

+## Introduction

+DEV is a free social networking platform for developers that encourages collaboration and sharing ideas.
+In this tutorial, you will learn how to create and customize your DEV account.

+## Prerequisites

+To successfully complete this tutorial, you will need:

+- A computer
+- Internet connection
+- An account to a third-party application
+  - DEV only gives users the option to sign-up with a third-party application; this includes your Apple ID, Forem, GitHub, or Twitter account.
+Ensure to have an account with at least ONE of the available third-party applications. (**NOTE:** This tutorial will demontrate creating a DEV account with GitHub, but you are able to choose any other third-party application as the process is the same for all the third-party applications.)

 ## 1.1 Create a DEV account

-In this tutorial

-DEV is a free social networking platform for developers that encourages collaboration and sharing ideas.
-In this tutorial, you will learn how to create a free DEV account using a third-party application and customizing your DEV account.
+s

 ### 1.1.1 Go to the DEV website